Master's in Law and Financial Markets

 Students who can apply for readmission to any cycle of studies:

-• Must have already been enrolled and enrolled at the NOVA School of Law, in the same course or in a course in which they are already registered, without having completed it
+- Must have already been enrolled at NOVA School of Law, in the same course in which they are already registered, without having completed it;

-The Faculty reserves the right to refuse readmission to applications from students whose curricular record indicates serious difficulties in adapting to the study plan in force and to the type of teaching provided at the NOVA School of Law.
-Requests from students who are in debt to the Faculty for tuition fees or any other amounts will be rejected, subject to the provisions of Law Nº.
+The Faculty reserves the right to refuse readmission to applications from students whose curricular record indicates serious difficulties in adapting to the study plan in force and to the type of lecturing provided at NOVA School of Law.
+Requests from students who are in debt to the School for tuition fees or any other amounts will be rejected, subject to the provisions of Law Nº.
 75/2019, of September 2.

 2nd Semester